mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *Actions) SetActionRefIds(v []string)
 ```

-SetActionRefIds gets a reference to the given datadog.Nullable\[\]string and assigns it to the ActionRefIds field.
+SetActionRefIds gets a reference to the given common.Nullable\[\]string and assigns it to the ActionRefIds field.

 <a name="Actions.SetActionRefIdsNil"></a>
 ### func \(\*Actions\) [SetActionRefIdsNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_actions.go#L97>)